CruxConnect/crux-docs/_includes/product/response/map_range.md

 min
-: (integer) The Minimum MAP for one of the SKUs or Item-variants
+: (decimal) The Minimum MAP for one of the SKUs or Item-variants (2 decimal places)

 max
-: (integer) The Maximum MAP for one of the SKUs or Item-variants
+: (decimal) The Maximum MAP for one of the SKUs or Item-variants (2 decimal places)